Become a Council Member

-How to stand for election to the Members' Council.
+Thank you to everyone who applied to stand for election to the Members' Council for 2019.

-To stand for election to the Co-op Members' Council in 2019 you need to have:
+To stand for election to the Members' Council, you need to have:

 If you want to find out more or check if you're eligible to stand for election, email: firstname.lastname@example.org